DigitalKhatt/visualmetafont/README.md

 ### Specify the substitution and positioning rules

 Once the glyph shapes are ready, you have to define the [OpenType substitution and positioning](https://learn.microsoft.com/en-us/typography/script-development/arabic) rules that specify, given a list of Unicode characters, which glyph forms to output and in what position based on their surrounding characters.
-All the rules are defined in the file automedina.fea.
+All the rules are defined in the file features.fea.
 VisualMetaFont is based on [Adobe OpenType™ Feature File Specification](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html) to define such rules with some additions such as :

 - Perl regular expressions on glyph names to define a set of glyphs.
 A glyph name follow the pattern `<Arabic Character>.<Positional Variant>...`.
 So to select all the medial Lams, one can use the following regular expression: `/^lam\.medi/`.
 - Optional (`?`) and repetition operators (`{min,max}`) to define a sequence of character sets as follows